internet-of-production/Wasm-ESP-IDF-Mesh-Demo/README.md

 - **Processor node**: Nodes that get, process, and forward data.
 A WASM module processes data.
 - **Monitor node**: This node is an access point for monitoring mesh network.
 By using the [Web IDE](https://wasm-ide-for-esp32.onrender.com/ide.html), one can connect the browser with this node and monitor the network via BLE.
 Due to the memory limitation, simultaneous execution of MESH, BLE, and WASM causes a crash.
 Therefore, this node does NOT have the WASM runtime.

+**Note**:
-Note: This implementation assumes that the root node will be loaded by managing messages from mesh members a lot.
+- This implementation assumes that the root node will be loaded by managing messages from mesh members a lot.
 Therefore, the root and the monitor node are sepaleted.
 If the root takes the role of monitor node (BLE functionarity), make sure that Wasm task is disabled.
+- Since the MACRO ```MACSTR``` does not work with the espressif32 framework version $\geq$ 6.0.0, this implementation uses the version 5.3.0

 ## Network Overview
 This example provides a simple data stream processing.
 A **monitor node** sends a number (default 1) to target nodes.
 If a **processor node** receives data, add 1 to the input number using WASM module and forward it.